tim-ts-chu/design-pattern/README.md

 ---------------
 ### Definition
 * Factory methods: a method which can return a general class object having different implementation deceiding by the sub class
+* Abstract Factory: an abstract class describes a product family and includes a set of factory methods for construct family products.

 ### Rules
 1. Encapsulate changed parts